 5. Cumbersome recording and sharing

 Were some team members unable to join the call?
 Video recordings can be made available to them, but with many video solutions, even a one-hour video takes hours to process and even then only saves to the desktop, so it has to be reuploaded and hosted somewhere before it can be shared.
-Find a solution that lets you easily and instantly capture and share important team meetings.
+Find a solution with video conferencing tools that lets you easily and instantly capture and share important team meetings.

 Why You Need to Invest in a Proper Large-Call Experience